Before a flourishing commons, exists a tragedy…

 How the illusion of landownership, misplaced potentiality, and a debt-based paradigm created the global housing crisis

-One of the most talked about social issues in Canada (and in other nations) right now is the country’s housing crisis.
-Not only has the cost of owning a home
+One of the most talked about social issues is the housing crisis.
+From the perspective of ecopsychology, this crisis mirrors the homelessness of our self-worth.

-Our inner landscapes are mirrors of our outer world: open your heart’s secret garden to create more beauty in the world
+Our inner landscapes mirror our outer world: open your heart’s secret garden to create more beauty in the world

 Nature and nurture: an ethic of flourishing